 Make sure your credit is in good working order

 If you and a partner or spouse want to buy a home, you may want to try to qualify for mortgage underwriting on just the income of the person who has a better score; most lenders will base your rate on the lower score if you’re a couple.

-In addition to your credit score, you’ll also want to pull a free copy of your credit reports at AnnualCreditReport.com.
-Make sure there are no surprise delinquencies eating up your credit.
+When it comes to unpaid collections, you want to make sure there are no surprise delinquencies eating up your credit.
 If there are, many times they’ll be small piddling bills of a medical nature.
 Get those things paid off pronto before you apply for a mortgage.

 Pre-qualify for a mortgage